 We’ve now built an entire incentive system around awards and then clutch our pearls when people optimize for winning them.
 Agencies sell creative work.
 Awards are the proof that the creative work was good.
 If the proof can be manufactured more cheaply than the work itself, someone is going to manufacture the proof.
 That's just how incentives work.

-The people most affected aren't the ones who got caught.
-They're the creatives who made real work, for real clients, that ran in real markets and actually moved numbers.
-They watched a fabricated campaign take the stage at Cannes while their project, the one that performed, never had a case study budget.
-I think it’s important to celebrate work, even if it didn’t get that big grand stage award.
+The people most affected aren't the ones who got caught in this weird situation.
+They're the creatives who made real work, for real clients, and actually had impact.
+They watched a fabricated campaign win at Cannes while their project never even had a case study budget.
+I think it’s important to celebrate work, even if it wasn’t “award winning.”
 Here’s one spot I’m loving this week from Etsy:

 Xx, Caitlin